 Management thinker Peter Drucker wrote an important little book that posits an organizational self-evaluation consisting of 5 questions: The Five Most Important Questions You Will Ever Ask About Your Organization.

 Here they are in case you don’t have time to read it:

 5. What is our plan?

 The answers to all of these, but critically #2 and #3, are crucial to devising an effective marketing program for your products and services.
 They are also at the heart of what our Discovery Process is designed to help you clarify.
 Without them, your marketing dollars will likely be spent on tactical experimentation.
-Tactical experiments can work, but they are not the smartest use of a limited pool of marketing money.
+Tactical experiments can work, but they are not the smartest use of a limited pool of money.
 They are, in fact, much better when conducted in the context of a strong strategic hypotheses about who your core consumer really is and what he or she really values, and exactly how your offer meets them there.

 You owe it to the future of your business, your nonprofit, your museum, your zoo, yourself to take the time to honestly answer Drucker’s questions.
 If you don’t know where to begin with this, if you want help so that you can use your precious marketing money more effectively, or if you don’t want to spend forever sorting this out, then maybe it’s time you take the first step.
-If you have spent a lot of marketing money in the past to insufficient effect, ditto.
+If you have spent a lot of money in the past to insufficient effect, ditto.

-There are many strategies for marketing, and there are many means to execute a marketing campaign.
+There are many strategies for marketing, and there are many means to execute a campaign.
 It can be expensive or not, effective or not.
 And price and effectiveness are not necessarily inextricably connected.
 See Find Your Trim Tab to find out more about how it is possible to disengage expense from effectiveness in marketing.

-You have no excuse not to be doing marketing well.
+You have no excuse not to be doing it well.